jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

   (c) the power to appoint a chief executive; or
   (d) the power to borrow; or
-  (da) any other function or power that this Act does not allow to be delegated; or (e) any other matter that the responsible Ministers and the chairperson of Te Pūtahi Paoho may stipulate by notice in writing to the board.
+  (da) any other function or power that this Act does not allow to be delegated; or (e) any other matter that the responsible Ministers and the chairperson of Te Mātāwai, on behalf of Te Mātāwai, may stipulate by notice in writing to the board.

 ### 27 Effect of delegation
 (1) If any function or power of the Service or board are delegated, the delegate—